 This appendix explains the statistical methods and gives formulas for the calculations of standard errors and hypothesis tests.
-These statistics are derived from the SID and Claritas.
-For SID estimates, the standard errors are calculated as described in the HCUP report entitled "Calculating Nationwide Inpatient Sample (NIS) Variances."
+These statistics are derived from multiple databases: the NIS, the SID, and the U.S. census.
+For NIS estimates, the standard errors are calculated as described in the HCUP report entitled "Calculating Nationwide Inpatient Sample (NIS) Variances."
 We will refer to this report simply as the NIS Variance Report throughout this appendix.
 This method takes into account the cluster and stratification aspects of the NIS sample design when calculating these statistics using the SAS procedure PROC SURVEYMEANS.
 For the SID we used the same procedure omitting the cluster and stratification features.
-For Claritas population counts, there is no sampling error.
+For population counts based on the US census, there is no sampling error.

-Even though most of the SID databases contain nearly all discharges from nearly all hospitals in the state, we treat the samples as though they were drawn from an infinite population.
+Even though the NIS contains discharges from a finite sample of hospitals and most of the SID databases contain nearly all discharges from nearly all hospitals in the state, we treat the samples as though they were drawn from an infinite population.
 We do not employ finite population correction factors in estimating standard errors.
 We take this approach because we view the outcomes as a result of myriad processes that go into treatment decisions rather than being the result of specific, fixed processes generating outcomes for a specific population and a specific year.
-We consider the SID to be samples from a "super-population" for purposes of variance estimation.
+We consider the NIS and SID to be samples from a "superpopulation" for purposes of variance estimation.
 Further, we assume the counts (of QI events) to be binomial.

-- 1. Area Population Qls using Claritas Population Data - a.
-Standard error estimates for discharge rates per 100,000 population using the 2000 Claritas population data.
+- 1. Area Population Qls using Census and Claritas Population Data - a.
+Standard error estimates for discharge rates per 100,000 population using the 2000 Census.